yegor256/blog/_posts/2020/jul/2020-07-29-open-source-etiquette.md

 and listen to what those bloggers say.
 Your bug reports demonstrate [who you are]({% pst 2018/jan/2018-01-23-sociotech-skills %}) even better than your code.
-You may practice by submitting questions to StackOverflow: the community there will punish you for all your mistakes, quickly training your reporting skills.
+You may practice by submitting questions to Stack Overflow: the community there will punish you for all your mistakes, quickly training your reporting skills.

 **Make Elegant READMEs**.